ddcap/halvade/README.md

-halvade
+Halvade
 =======

-Halvade, a mapreduce implementation of the 'best practices' variant detection pipeline by Broad institute
+Halvade, a MapReduce implementation of the 'best practices' variant detection pipeline by Broad institute.
+For more information go [here](https://github.com/ddcap/halvade/wiki/Home)